openblockchains/awesome-diem/README.md

 - [The Official Move: A Language With Programmable Resources White Paper - Web Version](https://developers.libra.org/docs/move-paper), [PDF Download (~200k, 26 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-move.pdf)

 > **Abstract:** We present Move, a safe and flexible programming language for the Libra Blockchain.
-> Move is an executable bytecode language used to implement custom transactions and smart contracts.
+> Move is an executable bytecode language used to implement custom transactions and contracts.
 > The key feature of Move is the ability to define custom resource types with semantics inspired by linear
 > logic: a resource can never be copied or implicitly discarded, only moved between program storage
 > locations.
 These safety guarantees are enforced statically by Move's type system.
 Despite these